Republic of Ireland football league system: Intermediate

-The two oldest association football leagues in what is now the Republic of Ireland are the Leinster Senior League and the Munster Senior League.
+The two oldest association football leagues in the Republic of Ireland are the Leinster Senior League and the Munster Senior League.
+Both leagues are classed as intermediate.
 The former was founded in 1896 while the latter first appeared in the early 1900s.
 The Leinster Senior League's jurisdiction included the Greater Dublin Area, the most populated region in the country, and as a result it was effectively a de facto second-level league between 1896–97 and 1964–65.
-In 1964 the League of Ireland formed the first formal national second level division, the League of Ireland B Division.
-In 1985, following a reorganisation, the B Division was replaced as the second-level league by the League of Ireland First Division.
-As part of this reorganisation, a promotion and relegation system involving the top two national divisions was introduced for the first time.